Micket/pycourse/lecture1.md

 * Getting familiar with Python
 * Reading files
+* Parsing text
+* Using libraries
 * Using NumPy for numerics
 * Using more advanced data structures (KDTree and sparse graph library from SciPy)
 * Matplotlib

-# Assignment 2: Playing card library + Game
+# Assignment 2: Playing card library
-The first part of the task is to create a library for making card games, then use it to create a simple card game.
+The first part of the task is to create a library for making card games.

 * Creating a library
 * Creating classes
+* Operator overloading